Spaceplane: Unflown spaceplane concepts

-United States (1950s–2010s)
+United States

 The U.S. Air Force invested some effort in a paper study of a variety of spaceplane projects under their Aerospaceplane efforts of the late 1950s, but later reduced the scope of the project.
 The result, the Boeing X-20 Dyna-Soar, was to have been the first orbital spaceplane, but was canceled in the early 1960s in lieu of NASA's Project Gemini and the U.S. Air Force's crewed spaceflight program.

 In 1961, NASA originally planned to have the Gemini spacecraft land on a runway with a Rogallo wing airfoil, rather than an ocean landing under parachutes.
 The test vehicle became known as the Paraglider Research Vehicle.
 Development work on both parachutes and the paraglider began in 1963.
 By December 1963, the parachute was ready to undergo full-scale deployment testing, while the paraglider had run into technical difficulties.
 Though attempts to revive the paraglider concept persisted within NASA and North American Aviation, in 1964 development was definitively discontinued due to the expense of overcoming the technical hurdles.

 The Space Shuttle underwent many variations during its conceptual design phase.
 Some early concepts are illustrated.

 The Rockwell X-30 National Aero-Space Plane (NASP), begun in the 1980s, was an attempt to build a scramjet vehicle capable of operating like an aircraft and achieving orbit like the shuttle.
 Introduced to the public in 1986, the concept was intended to reach Mach 25, enabling flights between Dulles Airport to Tokyo in two hours, while also being capable of low Earth orbit.
 Six critical technologies were identified, three relating to the propulsion system, which would consist of a hydrogen-fueled scramjet.

 The NASP program became the Hypersonic Systems Technology Program (HySTP) in late 1994.
 HySTP was designed to transfer the accomplishments made in hypersonic flight into a technology development program.
 On 27 January 1995 the Air Force terminated participation in (HySTP).

 In 1994, a USAF captain proposed an F-16 sized single-stage-to-orbit peroxide/kerosene spaceplane called "Black Horse".
 It was to take off almost empty and undergo aerial refueling before rocketing to orbit.

 The Lockheed Martin X-33 was a 1/3 scale prototype made as part of an attempt by NASA to build a SSTO hydrogen-fuelled spaceplane VentureStar that failed when the hydrogen tank design could not be constructed as intended.

 On 5 March 2006, Aviation Week & Space Technology published a story purporting to be the "outing" of a highly classified U.S. military two-stage-to-orbit spaceplane system with the code name Blackstar.

 In 2011, Boeing proposed the X-37C, a 165 to 180 percent scale X-37B built to carry up to six passengers to low Earth orbit.
 The spaceplane was also intended to carry cargo, with both upmass and downmass capacity.